aashkafirst/AI-Relationship-Advisor/README.md

 - Your task is to output 5 things
 - Answer the previous questions only if you know the answer or can make a well-informed guess; otherwise, tell me you don't know it.
 Also, ask me any questions for clarification before generating your answer.

+Screenshots of the solution are added in the /Screenshots folder

 ## Challenges:

 The task was complex as it involved:
 - Understanding a highly emotional human relationship solely based on data
 - Sharing an entire chat between two people with an AI website, requiring caution in trusting available options.
 Challenges included:
-- Difficulty in trusting websites, as it seemed anyone could create an AI website with LLMs and APIs (Any tool didn’t seem as trustable as Claude though :))
+- Difficulty in trusting websites, as it seemed anyone could create an AI website with LLMs and APIs (Any tool didn’t seem as trustable as Claude though 🤝)
 - Reading through privacy policies, finding some websites lacking policies or having generic or naive ones
 - Eventually finding a website that met the requirements The task was interesting because: